apache/flink/docs/apis/streaming/event_time.md

 It is possible that certain elements violate the watermark condition, meaning that even after the *Watermark(t)* has occurred, more elements with timestamp *t' < t* will occur.
-In fact, in many real world setups, certain elements can be arbitrarily delayed, which it is impossible to define a time when all elements of a certain event timestamp have occurred.
+In fact, in many real world setups, certain elements can be arbitrarily delayed, making it impossible to define a time when all elements of a certain event timestamp have occurred.
 Further more, even if the lateness can be bounded, delaying the watermarks by too much is often not desirable, because it delays the evaluation of the event time windows by too much.